gibbok/notes-graphql/README.md

 Cursor-based pagination is the most powerful of those designed (by making the cursor the offset or the ID and use base64 encoding them)

-Example with an `edge` if there is information that is specific to the edge, rather than to one of the objects.
 ```
 {
   hero {